Galip Hassan Kuscuoglu

-Galip Hasan Kuşçuoğlu was the sheikh of Galibi Sufi order.
+Galip Hasan Kuşçuoğlu (27 March 1919 – 14 December 2013) was the sheikh of Galibi Sufi order.

 His life

-Kuşçuoğlu was born on March 27, 1919 in Çorum, Turkey.
+Kuşçuoğlu was born on 27 March 1919, in Çorum, Turkey.
 He is related to the famous Sage of Fatih Sultan Mehmet era, namely Ali Kuşçu who is a descendant of Caliph Omar.
 Galip Kuşçuoğlu has also kinship relation to the Islamic prophet Muhammad through his maternal kinship relation to Caliph Ali.
-He has two sisters of whom one is dead.
 He spent his childhood and adolescence in Çorum and Samsun.
-He was apprenticed to a carpenter after he dropped out of school at the second grade of secondary school.
-He married the only daughter of Çorumlu Hacı Mustafa Anac who was also a sheikh.
-He migrated to Ankara in 1948.
-He gained an expertise in carpentry, and earned his life by working as a famous craftsman and tradesman in this area.
+He dropped out of school as his father who was managing a Turkish bath in Çorum needed someone to help him.
+He realized that he was not tuned in to a life of immobility and left working with his father to be an apprentice to a carpenter.
+He soon became a carpenter and married the sole daughter of Sheikh Çorumlu Hacı Mustafa Anac who was the successor of Sheikh Ali Ahıskavî, the sheikh of his mother and father.
+He migrated to Çankırı and soon to Ankara in 1948.
+He gained an expertise in carpentry, and earned his family's keep by working as a famous craftsman and tradesman in the Carpenters' Bazaar in Ankara.
 He is also a founding member of the Ankara Carpenters Association (Ankara Marangozlar Derneği) and Ankara Carpentry Complex (Ankara Marangozlar Sitesi).

 Sheikh Galib Kuşçuoğlu is the successor of Sheikh Hacı Mustafa Yardımedici who is, in turn, the successor of Seyyid Ali Sezai Kurtaran, who was the active leader of civil resistance against the French occupation forces and Armenian military forces in Maraş during the Turkish War of Independence.
 The meeting of Galip Kuşçuoğlu with his Sheikh Hacı Mustafa Yardımedici is very interesting.
 As Mr. Kuşçuoğlu narrates, this meeting occurred after a period of yearning and waiting for his unknown spiritual guide (Murshid).

-Kuşçuoğlu who had made various stresses about the necessity of being contemporaneous, also says that thoughts like; “Everyone who says; God exists are Muslims”, “Prophets did not bring Religion, they had appeared as Islam, they had brought the Sharia, all of their Sharia are from Allah, they are named according to the Sharia of the Prophet that they are bound to, like Mohammedian, Christian, Jewish” constitutes the life system.
-He also believes in the dialogue between different beliefs.
+In 1949 he had sworn an oath of allegiance to the Qadiri and Rifai Shaikh Haji Mustafa Yardımedici, the caliph of Sayyid Shaikh Ali Sezai Kurtaran who is also known as "the Conqueror of Maraş".
+In 1956 on the Bara’ah night, he was given the spiritual guidance duty and became a sheikh after his own sheikh made it public.

+In 1989 he was given the position (i.e. maqam) of al-ghawth al-a’zam during Umrah and in 1993 he announced that the title of Pir was given to him.
+He said Galibi Order is the 13th order in Muhammadian Sufism and is the only one branching out of the combination of Qadiri and Rufai orders.

+During his last years, he gave two ratifications (i.e. ijazah) from his order to Master Haji Ali Yetkinşekerci on 15 March in 2011 in Antalya and to Master Haji Atıf Uzunömeroğlu on 19 January in 2012 in Istanbul.